demisto/content-docs/docs/integrations/yaml-file.md

   - Password
   - API Key
   - Other mandatory parameters
-- Advanced Connect Params:
+- Advanced Connect Parameters:
   - Any additional filters / Non mandatory parameters
   - Trust any certificate (not secure)
   - Use system proxy settings
   - Log Level
   - Run on Single engine

-In the Collect section should be parameters that the customer needs to configure in order to collect information from the product.
+The Collect section should contain parameters that the customer needs to configure in order to collect information from the product.
-- Collect Params:
+- Collect Parameters:
   - Fetch events / Do not fetch radio buttons or Fetch/Do not fetch indicators
   - Incident Mirroring Direction
   - First fetch timestamp